Tilt

 Tilt can be treated as an external environment / testnet that you can easily spin up and tear down.

-with the same network flags provided in the tilt up
+In order to shut down Tilt, run tilt down with the same network flags provided in the tilt up command.

 For all chains that support EVM, the smart contract development environment is effectively the same.
 For changes in gas costs and transaction times, consider testing contract logic on devnet and then using testnet environments to get chain-specific answers.